KanchangC/covid-vaccine-booking/README.md

 1. Check availabilty of slots at prefered location
 2. Option to automate the booking
+3. option to book for all selected beneficiaries at once or to book one after another (provides an edge when trying to book off hours when getting more than 1 slot is difficult but you don't want to sit and wait to schedule the scipt for other beneficiary after getting one appointment)
-3. reschedule active appointment
+5. reschedule active appointment
-4. cancel active appointment
+6. cancel active appointment
-5. download appointment slip
+7. download appointment slip

 ### Usage: